 Nestled in the beautiful Battle River Valley, the Town of Ponoka is a thriving and welcoming community.

-Home to more than 7,000 people, Ponoka is centrally located along the Highway 2 corridor, less than an hour south of the Edmonton International Airport.
+Home to more than 7,330 people (Statistics Canada, 2021 Census of Population), Ponoka is centrally located along the Highway 2 corridor, less than an hour south of the Edmonton International Airport.

 Ponoka is a growing community that offers urban amenities and quality living all in a picturesque, rural setting.
 It’s the perfect place to raise a family, to work and do business, and simply enjoy the good things in life.